SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Entanglement, decoupling, and OTOC under SU Symmetry

 Simplification can be made if $\Psi$ is further selected as a pure state (so there is no need for MEM states to purify) and then we obtain the following expression during the calculation process:

 The pure state $\Psi \equiv \ket{\psi} \bra{\psi}$ defined on a sub-region $\bar{A}$ has no locality assumption.
-The above in mathematical form suggests similarity to another physical quantity: out-of-time-ordered commutator which might generally overestimate how fast the information propagates than that of entanglement \cite{Hayden2013OTOC,harrow2021separation, Swingle2022}.
+The above in mathematical form suggests similarity to another physical quantity: out-of-time-ordered commutator which might generally overestimate how fast the information propagates than that of entanglement \cite{Hayden2013FastScrambe,harrow2021separation, Swingle2022}.
 Given a chaotic Hamiltonian $H$ the operator growth of a local observable under the Heisenberg picture $W(t) \equiv e^{iHt}We^{-iHt}$ is detected by the non-commutativity at certain observables at different sites initially.
 For the random circuit model, it is common to discretize the notion of time such as in the Brickwork model where each layer represents one time step.
-The non-commutativity is measured by the so-called \emph{out-of-time-ordered commutator} (OTOC):
+The non-commutativity is measured by the out-of-time-ordered commutator (OTOC):

-where $V_r$ is a local traceless and normalized observable at site $r$ such that $\operatorname{Tr}(V^\dag_r V_r)$ equals the dimension of the system.
-At sufficiently large time post scrambling, we expect that the circuit would become Haar random or at least be unitary $k$-design (matching the $k$-th moment of the Haar randomness \cite{Gross2006}).
+where $V_r$ is a local traceless and normalized observable at site $r$ such that $\operatorname{Tr}(V^\dag_r V_r)$ equals one.
+At sufficiently large time post scrambling, we expect that the circuit would become Haar random or at least be unitary $k$-design (matching the $k$-th moment of the Haar randomness \cite{Gross2006,Dankert2006PRA}).
 Then the OTOC may be reformulated as $F^{WV}(r) = \lim_{t \rightarrow \infty } F^{WV}(r, t)$ and we call it the \emph{finite-size residual value} detected by the OTOC.

 To obtain a more precise understanding, it is useful to think about the growth of the Heisenberg operator $W(t)$ under a complete basis of operators, e.g., from the (generalized) Pauli group $\mathcal{P}_n = \{\langle X^i Z^j; i,j = 0,...,d-1 \rangle \}^{\otimes n} / \langle \omega \mathbf{1}_{d^n} \rangle $ on qudits where $\omega = \exp(i 2 \pi k /d)$ for $k=0,...,d-1$, which obeys the following normalization and completeness properties for $\mathcal{S} \in \mathcal{P}_n$.